-Because the building is not a historic building, Policy CD-7.2 does not apply to the Project as it only applies to historic buildings.
+The building is not a historic building, so Policy CD-7.2 does not apply to the Project.
 Likewise, as the proposed Project site is not located in the Central Business District, Policy CD-3.1 does not apply to the Project.